 Furthermore, if you like crowded places, then you will probably enjoy the the Little Havana Northwest neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.5% of neighborhoods in the U.S., with 22,702 people per square mile living here.

-American households most often have a car, and regularly they have two or three.
-But households in the Little Havana Northwest neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Little Havana Northwest neighborhood have a highly unusual car ownership.
 33.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.

 In the Little Havana Northwest neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 11.0% of residents here.
 This is a higher proportion of walking commuters than we found in 95.4% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!